prometheusresearch/baseline-codebase/src/rex.setup/README.rst

 Bower components
 ================

-``rex.setup`` provides a way to ship Bower_ components together with Python packages.
+:mod:`rex.setup` provides a way to distribute Bower_ components together with Python packages.

 To create a Bower component, make directory ``static/js`` and add file ``static/js/bower.json`` in `Bower component format`_.
 It must include the